kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Installation of the rear part of launcher

-5) Insert the locking pin into the hole in the middle and back of the launcher.
+5) Insert the locking pin into the hole in the middle and rear part of the launcher.

 6) Place the launcher on a flat surface so that the UAV is launched against the wind.
 Make sure that the launcher is stable on the ground and that its guide has no roll.
 If necessary, bury one of the supports to align the launcher.